clef-men/article_zoo_popl/popl26-response-draft.md

 - There is probably a misunderstanding about "references to private communication", which we believe comes from the fact that we elided from our submission many *public* links to our work (PRs, issues, RFCs, etc.), due to the requirement for fully anonymous submissions.
 The non-anonymous version of our paper does include those links, references our (public and open-source) implementation and formalization, etc.

-## Recent formalizaliztions of fragments of OCaml: Osiris, DRFCaml
+## Recent formalizations of fragments of OCaml: Osiris, DRFCaml

 ### Osiris